wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 - `unit testing` - quick tests limited to just one part of your code.
 Supports test as documentation.
   - 🚧 pytest - used to unit test pipeline logic
   - 🚧 dbt unit test - used to test sql functions used in dbt data models
+  - 🧱 this pr is waiting on metric flow to use dbt 1.8.
+Keep checking https://github.com/dbt-labs/metricflow/releases **need to addback dbt-metricflow into requirements.in**
+  - 🧱 this pr is waiting on dagster-dbt to allow for dbt 1.8 : https://github.com/dagster-io/dagster/blob/master/python_modules/libraries/dagster-dbt/dagster_dbt/version.py **need to addback dagster-dbt into requirements.in**

 testing code quality
 - we use `ruff` for python and `sqlfluff` for sql during our PRs.